 The aim of this programme is to introduce participants to a wide variety of painting skills, materials and processes.
-This course is aimed at beginners and those who already have painting skills but wish to expand their existing practice.
-Through structured lesson plans the students would develop skills and confidence in the areas of Painting, Observation and Visual Research.
-These skills would revolve around the following key elements and materials: Painting and Drawing Techniques, Colour/ Texture, Paints, Dry Pigments, Water Based/Oil Based, Pastels – Chalk / Oil, Inks – Gum Based / Shellac Based, Watercolours –Tube/Cake / Liquid / Crayons / Caran D’Ache Fixpencils & Water-soluble wax pastels, Mediums, Glazes, Varnishes, Brushes –various uses & suitability, Papers – various types & Stretching / Preparation, Canvas – various types, Stretching & Priming / Preparation, Boards / Paint surfaces / Preparation.
+This course is aimed at those with some experience in painting skills, but who wish to expand their existing practice.
+Through structured lesson plans the students would develop skills and confidence in the areas of Drawing, Painting, Observation and Visual Research.

 There are no formal academic entry requirements.
 This programme is suitable for anyone wishing to explore their creative potential and learn new skills.
 Students will also be required to provide certain materials.
 Further information on materials required will be issued upon request.